Frequently Asked Questions

 Can you get me to sing higher?

 Believe it or not, you can sing almost any note.
 You just have to learn how to sing them.
 Range is mostly a matter of correct placement of the resonance.
-Most of my students gain half an octave on their range in the first lesson just by learning how to place correctly.
+Most of our students gain half an octave on their range in the first lesson just by learning how to place correctly.
 It’s more about how you shape the notes than if you’re able to hit them.
 With some practice, you should be able to confidently and consistently expand your range.
 Yes, even a Baritone can learn to sing in Tenor or even Soprano range.
+[Book a Lesson]

 How are tone and range connected and how can I improve mine?

-Tone and range can be thought of as directly correlated, so I think you’ll be happy to experience that improving your tone will also allow you to sing higher while staying relaxed.
+Tone and range can be thought of as directly correlated, you’ll be happy to experience that improving your tone will also allow you to sing higher while staying relaxed.
 When you learn to tune the formant correctly (the pressure and resonance of your singing voice), tone becomes a matter of how you shape your tongue; and range becomes a matter of where you point and pull your resonance while still keeping it stable through breath support, mouth shape, and volume.
 One of the most powerful things you can do for your voice at first is to gain control of the bridge that separates your “full” chest voice, from your lighter, head voice.
 We’ll work on specific exercises for this type of voice control.
 Once we can make it a smooth transition, then you can more easily learn to mix the two resonances together (mixed voice), eventually extending your “full” voice sound to as high as your head voice can go.
 Singing in pitch can also be helped by learning to correct yourself in real time, using a tuning app.

 How do I know if I'm singing/screaming properly?